 at which they toil under the sun? — Ecclesiastes 1:2–3

 As we remember the anniversary of Fellowship Founder Rabbi Yechiel Eckstein’s passing this month, we offer you a selection of his devotional thoughts on leaving a legacy of faith.
 Learn how you can honor Rabbi Eckstein’s lifework and legacy through our Wings of Eagles ministry.

 There is a common refrain throughout the book of Ecclesiastes.
 The book begins and ends with the author declaring that “everything is meaningless.”
 But can that really be true?
 Is King Solomon saying that life is a meaningless accident?
 Can it be that he believes that there is no point to our limited time on this planet?

-Another phrase also repeats itself throughout Solomon’s writings.
-That phrase is “under the sun.”
+Another phrase repeats itself throughout Solomon’s writings.
+That term is “under the sun.”
 When Solomon talks about life under the sun, he is referring to the material, physical aspect of life.
 And in that respect, yes – everything is meaningless!
 Everything physical is temporary and empty.
-“Man is like a breath; his days are like a fleeting shadow” (Psalm 144:4, ESV).
+“Man is like a breath; his days are like a passing shadow” (Psalm 144:4, ESV).

 But that’s life under the sun.
 There is also life beyond the sun, and that is something else altogether different.
 Life beyond the sun describes the spiritual part of life.
 The point that Solomon is trying to drive home is, ultimately, that’s the only part of life that really matters.
 Only the spirit lasts forever.

 The Walton family is one of the wealthiest families in the world today.
 Sam Walton, the family’s patriarch, was the founder of Wal-Mart.
 Sam was more successful than anyone could have ever imagined, and so his final words before he left this world are very instructive.
 When Sam looked back on a lifetime of unprecedented material success, he had just three words to say.
 His last words were: “I blew it!”